-Many Chardonnays have fruit concentration and acidity, usually going on to show toast and butter from their time in oak, but Amourette successfully melds hints of the best of these aspects whilst at the same time retaining a really high level of interest - it simply does not tire the palate - it invites you to keep enjoying it.
+A key characteristic of Amourette is the way it seems anxious to show further depth.
+Often Chardonnays have fruit concentration and acidity, usually going on to show toast and butter from their time in oak but Amourette successfully melds hints of the best of these aspects whilst at the same time retaining a genuine appreciation of the grape's actual flavors - it simply does not tire the palate, inviting you to enjoy more.

-Chardonnay is the result of a cross between the Pinot and Gouais Blanc grape, brought from the Balkans by the Roman Legions and planted in Burgundy where local French peasants continued to cultivate it as a crop.
+Chardonnay is the result of a cross between the Pinot and Gouais Blanc grape, brought from the Balkans by the Roman Legions and planted in Burgundy where local French peasants continued to cultivate the crops under the stewardship of Catholic monks.

-As of 2006, 34 clonal varieties of Chardonnay could be found in vineyards throughout France, most of which were developed at the University of Burgundy in Dijon.
+Clonal varieties of these successful crosses were developed at the University of Burgundy in Dijon.
 These "Dijon clones" are bred for their adaptive attribute to different, unique terroir.

-The Californian wine regions producing premium quality Chardonnay are those most influenced by coastal fogs that slow the grape ripening and give it more time to develop its flavors.
+The Californian wine region that produce premium quality Chardonnay are those most influenced by coastal fogs that slow the grape ripening and give it more time to develop its flavors.
 The regions of Dry Creek Valley, Los Carneros and Russian River Valley in Sonoma county have successfully produced wines that best reflect true Burgundian styles.

-For our Estate Home Ranch vineyard in Dry Creek Valley, we chose to use the lower-yielding Dijon-76 clone that produces more flavor-concentrated clusters, albeit with significantly lower yield, limiting our production of Amourette.
+We love to drink Montrachet Chardonnays so for our Estate vineyard in Dry Creek Valley, we chose to use the lower-yielding Dijon-76 clone that produces more flavor-concentrated clusters, albeit with a significantly lower 2.5 tons per acre yield, which limits our production of Amourette.